Why Buy Sustainable and Responsibly Sourced Maine Seafood

 Maine coastline

-When it comes to seafood from Maine, the lobster serves as one of the state’s most iconic symbols and premier dishes.
+Regarding seafood from Maine, lobster is one of the state’s most iconic symbols and premier dishes.
 It’s no wonder.
-The high-quality taste of the sustainable and responsibly sourced seafood is the reason that Maine lobster is the most highly-sought after lobster on the planet.
-Its delicate texture and sweet taste set Maine lobster apart from other species around the world.
+The high-quality taste of sustainable and responsibly sourced seafood is why Maine lobster is the most highly-sought after lobster on the planet.
+Its delicate texture and sweet taste set Maine lobster apart from other species worldwide.
 The lobster industry in Maine has a long history of sustainability.
 The same responsible fishing practices have been in place for 150 years—lobsters are still hauled one lobster trap at a time from small lobster trawlers.

 The History of Lobstering in the Gulf of Maine

 Maine has dominated the commercial lobster fishery industry since its beginnings in the mid-to-late 1800s.
-Once seen as an abundant resource, the supply of lobster was thought to be inexhaustible.
-Lobster was so abundant that prior to the development of lobster fisheries it was used as fertilizer and only considered a cheap food, served up at orphanages, poor houses, prisons, and to the servant classes.
+Once seen as an abundant resource, the lobster supply was considered inexhaustible.
+The lobster was so abundant that before the development of lobster fisheries, it was used as fertilizer and only considered a cheap food, served up at orphanages, poor houses, prisons, and to the servant classes.

 That changed after the Civil War.
 The lobster industry in Maine expanded, if not exploded, due to a combination of lobster’s affordability, growing urban markets, and the arrival of the leisure class to coastal Maine during the summer months, who found the crustacean an exotic delicacy.
 Tourism, then as now, was and is a driving force in the demand for lobster.

 That demand was outstripping the supply was recognized early on by Maine.
-The state passed the first conservation and sustainability law in the U.S. in 1879.
-That law established a legal size limit that required lobstermen to return the smaller ones back to the sea.
+The state passed the U.S.’s first conservation and sustainability law in 1879.
+That law established a legal size limit that required lobstermen to return the smaller ones to the sea.
 Maintaining a healthy lobster population has been a central focus of the industry.
-Today in Maine, sustainability is integrated each step of the way, from the haul at sea through the entire supply chain to market.
+Today in Maine, sustainability is integrated into each step, from the haul at sea through the entire supply chain to market.

 Maine Seafood: A Commitment to Sustainability and Responsibility

 The practice of sustainability continues to play an ever-expanding role in local and world economies alike.
-In Maine, sustainable lobster sourcing is the practice of maintaining a healthy lobster population at a certain level that allows the species to reproduce at a rate greater than the harvest.
+In Maine, sustainable lobster sourcing is maintaining a healthy lobster population at a certain level, allowing the species to reproduce at a rate greater than the harvest.
 Sustainability is designed to prevent overfishing, protect habitat, and minimize the environmental impact on other ocean wildlife.
-Integrated sustainable sourcing provides economic and social stability not just for the commercial lobster fishing industry, but the markets, restaurants and seafood companies and, above all, the communities where the lobster is sourced.
+Integrated sustainable sourcing provides economic and social stability not just for the commercial lobster fishing industry but the markets, restaurants, and seafood companies and, above all, the communities where the lobster is sourced.

 Maine’s progressive conservation laws sustain the lobster population through licensing, limiting traps, limiting size, and protecting the breeding population.
-Because the lobster industry is the state’s largest commercial fishery, to keep it sustainable, Maine limits the number of lobster fishing licenses.
-The limited-entry fishery has a long waiting list, too, and is a constant source of contention.
+Because the lobster industry is the state’s largest commercial fishery, Maine limits the number of lobster fishing licenses to keep it sustainable.
+The limited-entry fishery also has a long waiting list and is a constant source of contention.
 However, limiting the licenses limits the number of lobsters being caught.
 There are approximately 5,900 legally licensed lobstermen and women in the state.

 Trap Limits

-Maine has established a trap limit for lobstermen and women to fish up to 800 traps at once.
-The season is year-round with the bulk of lobsters caught from June to December.
+Maine has established a trap limit for lobstermen and women to simultaneously fish up to 800 traps.
+The season is year-round, with most lobsters caught from June to December.
 Corporate fleets of lobster boats are not allowed, either, with licensing limiting the size of a crew to a Class I license (no additional crew), Class II license (one additional crew), Class III (two additional crew), and a student license.

 Size Limits